 Drexel University’s online Master of Science in Information Systems degree program trains systems specialists with the latest technology and techniques to help IT professionals transform their digital platform.
 The curriculum teaches the application of new technology to today's most pressing computer and information systems problems.
 Graduates of the program assume senior roles in areas such as information systems analysis and design, project management, web application software development, human-interface design, and information technology management.

-Drexel University is ranked 16th for best online graduate computer information technology programs by U.S. News and World Report, 2019, and 4th for best information systems programs in their ratings of Best Library and Information Studies Schools, 2020.
+Drexel University is ranked in the top 30 for best online graduate computer information technology programs by U.S. News and World Report, and 1st for best information systems programs in their ratings of Best Library and Information Studies Schools, 2025.

 What Can I Do with a Master's in Information Systems?